An Online Course Exploring Mystical Poems & Songs Woven Across Spiritual Traditions

 Pema Khandro is a teacher and scholar in the Nyingma and Kagyu lineages of Tibetan Buddhism.
 Recognized as a tulku (lineage holder), she is the founder of Ngakpa International and the Buddhist Studies Institute.
 With warmth and clarity, she makes Tibetan Buddhist teachings accessible and relevant to modern seekers.

-Poem for this session: Tibetan Songs of Realization
+Poem for this session: Tibetan Song of the Vajra

 Swami Sachidananda Saraswati is a contemporary teacher of Advaita Vedanta.
 He is one of the resident teachers at Arsha Vidya Gurukulam, Saylorsburg, PA .
 Swamiji is known for presenting subtle teachings of Vedanta in an accessible manner, helping seekers integrate the wisdom of Life into daily living.
 He conducts regular classes, meditation sessions, retreats, and satsangs accross the US and India, guiding students toward a life of understanding, freedom, and inner peace.

-Sarvam brahmamayam — “All this is pervaded by Brahman” — by Sadāśiva Brahmendra
+Poem for this session: Sarvam brahmamayam — “All this is pervaded by Brahman”—by Sadāśiva Brahmendra

 Rabbi Zachi Asher has spent more than twenty years pursuing the oud and Arabic maqam.
 He is an expert in the literature and music of Hebrew piyut, song-poems from the Arab Jewish communities of Syria, Iraq, Morocco, etc. As bandleader, Asher has collaborated with masterful artists including his teacher Bassam Saba, Yacouba Sissoko, Alsarah, and composed four albums exploring new influences in Maqam music that honor the traditions and aesthetics of the old sound.
 Asher is the creative director of the Temenos Center for the Arts, a New York 501c3, and has been a vocal supporter of Palestinian liberation.